-‘Double Shot At Love’ Star Brittani ‘B-Lashes’ Schwartz Dazzles In A Low-Cut Sparkling Dress For Sultry Snap
+'Double Shot At Love' Star Brittani 'B-Lashes' Schwartz Dazzles In A Low-Cut Sparkling Dress For Sultry Snap

-Double Shot at Love star Brittani “B-Lashes’ Schwartz looked dazzling in a low-cut sparkly dress in a new Instagram share.
-The television personality who stars alongside Jersey Shore: Family Vacation stars Paul “Pauly D” DelVecchio and Vinny Guadagnino on the MTV reality series, stunned her 207,000 followers with the snap, where she looked unrecognizable to many of the show’s viewers since the last time they saw her on the small screen at the closer of Season 2 of the series.
+Double Shot at Love star Brittani "B-Lashes' Schwartz looked dazzling in a low-cut sparkly dress in a new Instagram share.
+The television personality who stars alongside Jersey Shore: Family Vacation stars Paul "Pauly D" DelVecchio and Vinny Guadagnino on the MTV reality series, stunned her 207,000 followers with the snap, where she looked unrecognizable to many of the show's viewers since the last time they saw her on the small screen at the series' Season 2 finale.

 The stunning blonde showed off her deep cleavage in the new snap, which was uploaded to the sharing site on January 11.